AzizbekRasulmetov/MyTaxi/README.md

 - Android SDK version 21 or higher

 ## Installation
-Clone the repository:
-Installation
+- Installation
-Clone the repository:
+- Clone the repository:
 ```
 git clone https://github.com/username/mytaxi.git
 ```
-Open the project in Android Studio.
+- Open the project in Android Studio.
+- Place your tokens in the necessary places
-Build and run the app on an emulator or a physical device.
+- Build and run the app on an emulator or a physical device.

 ## Usage